sphinx-labs/sphinx/docs/cli-quickstart.md

 Run one of the following commands on your command line, replacing the placeholders with your values.
 We've included a description of each command line argument below.

-> Sphinx requires a [fork of Foundry](https://github.com/sphinx-labs/foundry) that resolves several bugs that conflict with Sphinx.
-We're working on getting these fixed in the official Foundry repo, but for now, you'll have to use our fork to be able to use Sphinx.
-You'll be prompted to install our Foundry fork when you run the init command below.

 Using Yarn or npm:

 ```